The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Related Work

-\textbf{Aliasing (and corrective measures) in Deep Learning.} Sources of aliasing in deep learning include both artifacts of a pixel grid (which models learn and amplify) and the application of point-wise non-nonlinearities to intermediate model representations \citep{karras2021alias, gruver2022lie, wilson2025deep}.
-A straightforward approach, first introduced in generative adversarial networks, to stem nonlinearity-caused aliasing is to up sample a signal before applying a non-linearity, followed by down sampling the signal \citep{karras2021alias}. \citet{bartolucci2023representation} and \citet{raonic2023convolutional} extend the application of an anti-alias activation function design to scientific machine learning.
-This does prevent \textit{aliasing}, but it does not enable models trained at a specific resolution to resolve higher frequencies in higher resolution data. \cite{gao2025discretization} proposed a framework that \enquote{lifts} arbitrarily discretization data to a fixed-resolution band-limited space, both to train a model and to perform inference.
-We investigate the sources of aliasing the context of \textit{zero-shot} multi-resolution inference, and we show that proposed solutions fall short in remedying the core issue: challenges with out-of-distribution generalization.
+\textbf{Aliasing (and corrective measures) in Deep Learning.} Sources of aliasing in deep learning include both artifacts of a pixel grid which models learn and amplify and the application of point-wise non-nonlinearities to intermediate model representations \citep{karras2021alias, gruver2022lie, wilson2025deep}.
+A straightforward approach, first introduced in generative adversarial networks, to stem nonlinearity-caused aliasing is to up sample a signal before applying a non-linearity followed by down sampling the signal \citep{karras2021alias}. \citet{bartolucci2023representation} and \citet{raonic2023convolutional} extend the application of anti-alias activation function design to scientific machine learning; while this does prevent \textit{aliasing}, it does not enable models trained at a specific resolution to resolve higher frequencies in higher resolution data. \cite{gao2025discretization} proposed a framework that \enquote{lifts} arbitrarily discretization data to a fixed-resolution band-limited space, to both train and do inference in.
+We investigate the sources of aliasing the context of \textit{zero-shot} multi-resolution inference and show that proposed solutions fall short in remedying the core issue: out-of-distribution generalization.